v1evani2/buffered-write-poc/README.md

 You should see Redis counters go up, user lock flag set, and eventually DB lock status updated by the async writer.

+JMeter sample test scripts included to show the solution works under the concurrent load testing as well.